BTG Pactual fourth-quarter profit up 42% on higher revenue

 SAO PAULO, Feb 16 (Reuters) - Brazilian lender Banco BTG Pactual SA BPAC11.SA on Wednesday posted a 41.7% jump in fourth-quarter profit to 1.782 billion reais ($345.42 million) on rising revenue in almost all its businesses.

-Total revenue reached 3.489 billion reais in the quarter, up 23% from a year earlier, mainly boosted by wealth management, consumer banking and sales and trading.
+Total revenue reached 3.489 billion reais in the quarter, up 23% from a year earlier, mainly boosted by sales and trading, wealth management and consumer banking.

+The bank posted revenue of 917 million reais in its sales and trading unit, up 22% year-over-year, helped by a spike in Brazil's benchmark interest rate.

+Amid Brazil's economic slowdown, BTG's net new money for its asset and wealth management units decelerated in the fourth quarter to 64 billion reais, versus 87.7 billion reais in the previous three months.
+Both units ended 2021 with 980.5 billion reais in assets.

 ($1 = 5.1590 reais)